The Fall of Affirmative Action

 Perversely, even when viewed through a conservative lens, the Court’s decision ushers in a less desirable admissions regime.
 The post-SFFA model places a new premium on students of color voicing their racial trauma in elaborate application essays, entrenching the very racial victimization and essentialism that conservatives purport to loathe.
 The Trump Administration’s assault on higher education has been fueled by distorted readings of SFFA, further clouding the opinion’s already opaque meaning.
 But SFFA, properly understood, leaves universities significant legal room to combat Trump’s anti-D.E.I. onslaught by adopting innovative policies that foster diversity—including preferences for descendants of slavery, members of tribes, and applicants from blighted communities.

-Far from a mere eulogy, The Fall of Affirmative Action provides a blueprint for the future—a rallying cry for citizens to forge new paths to inclusion and push back against the notion that racial equality is doomed.
+Far from a mere eulogy, The Fall of Affirmative Action provides a blueprint for the future—a rallying cry for citizens to forge new paths to inclusion and push back against the notion that racial equity is doomed.
 The death of affirmative action, Driver insists, need not mean the death of opportunity.

 Read CGR Director Nicholas Lemann’s Letter to the Reader

-About the author
+About the Author

 Justin Driver